Ch. 4: Interview Questions

 It is important to find out how they treat their employees and failures.
 A good question to ask is, “How does your company handle failure?
 Have you experienced failure in your role and how did you handle it?
 How did the company handle it?”

-At the same time you can find out how they deal with success and promotion by asking how their company deals with advancement and going above and beyond the job; if it is important to promote from within, or if they open it up every job to the public.
+At the same time, you can find out how they deal with success and promotion by asking how their company deals with advancement - going above and beyond the job.
+See if it is important to promote from within, or if they open up every job to the public.

 2. Questions to Clarify the Role

-It is always good to clear up any questions you have about the duties you need to perform or job functions.
-If you are uncertain exactly what they need you to do or it’s different from what you thought or they said in the job description, then ask.
+It is always good to clear up any questions you may have about the duties of the job or job functions.
+If you are uncertain about any aspect of the position, then ask.

 3. Next Steps & Follow Ups